beerjs/porto/README.md

 ## Want to join?

-Click the "[Watch](https://github.com/beerjs/porto/subscription)" button on this repo (**Star** us too!) to get notified of upcoming meeting dates or date and location changes.
+Click the "[Watch](https://github.com/beerjs/porto/subscription)" button on this repo (**★ Star** us too!) to get notified of upcoming meeting dates or date and location changes.
 Also, keep your eye on the ['meetup'](https://github.com/beerjs/porto/labels/meetup) label.

 ## Want to help?